 If you download to a new file name, then select the new file from the drop-down box for Startup Configuration File, and press Apply Changes.
-To use the new settings, reboot the system via the System/Reset menu.
+To use the new settings, reboot the system via the System, Reset menu.

-Figure 2-10.
-Setting the Start-Up File
+Start-Up Configuration File